Store cupboard essentials every kitchen must have

 22. Cooking and salad oils

-There are so many different oils on the shelf, it's hard to choose which ones you need.
-Apart from your swanky extra-virgin olive oil, we would recommend sunflower oil or peanut oil for general frying and sautéing.
-Nut oils, such as walnut, which are wonderful in salads, go rancid quickly, so buy in small quantities.
-Rapeseed oil is very on-trend, but it does have a slight vegetal taste, so it's better for cooking rather than salads, unless you can find a cold-pressed oil.
+There are so many different oils available, it's hard to choose which ones you need.
+Apart from your swanky extra-virgin olive oil, we'd recommend sunflower oil or peanut oil for general frying and sautéing.
+Nut oils, such as walnut oil, which are wonderful in salads, go rancid quickly, so buy them in small quantities.
+Rapeseed oil is very on trend, but it does have a vegetal taste, so it's better for cooking rather than drizzling over salads (unless you can find a cold-pressed rapeseed oil, that is).

 21. Capers and olives

 Where would our Italian cooking be without capers and olives?
-They take a simple pasta sauce to a new level, can jazz up a Margherita pizza and give wow factor to an easy potato salad.
-Capers in melted butter and lemon juice make an instant sauce for white fish while black olives take centre stage in a tapenade.
-If you can track down tasty and good quality pitted olives, you'll make life much simpler.
-Capers are a flavour powerhouse too, but if they’re in salt, they need to be rinsed before using.
+They take a simple pasta sauce to a new level, can jazz up a Margherita pizza, and they give wow factor to an easy potato salad.
+Capers in melted butter and lemon juice make an instant sauce for white fish, while black olives take centre stage in a tapenade.
+If you can track down tasty, good-quality pitted olives, you'll make life much simpler.
+Capers are a flavour powerhouse too but, if they’re in salt, they'll need to be rinsed before you use them.

 20. Vinegars